Spritetm/hadbadge2019_fpgasoc/README.md

 - Connect the badge over USB, make sure it is powered off.

-- Turn it on, and 2 seconds after, run `make flash` in the fpga/soc directory.
+- Turn it on, and 1 second after, run `make flash` in the fpga/soc directory.
   (Note timing is kinda critical here.)

+- You may need to answer 'yes' to the 'overwrite bootloader' prompt

 Compile and upload the IPL
 --------------------------